 At one time, getting the mumps or the measles was a normal part of growing up.
 Then, during the 1960s, effective vaccines became available and we all but eliminated these "childhood" diseases.

 But today, while the incidence of disease has dropped dramatically in young children, there are still occasional outbreaks of these diseases and they more often than not affect young adults.
-It's important, too, for adults of all ages to get "boosted" for tetanus and diphtheria every 10 years throughout their lifetime.
+It's important for adults of all ages to get "boosted" for tetanus ,diphtheria and pertussis (Tdap) and then every 10 years with tetanus and diphtheria throughout their lifetime.

 But these diseases aren't very serious - are they?